UK Council for Psychotherapy

 Existential Concerns - Midlife Crisis, Existential Crisis Help, Existential Angst - Counselling London

 Existential Crisis, Midlife Crisis Men & Women There is the text in Jaspers's "In Way To Wisdom", which addresses the limits of being human, certain truths which inevitably provokes anxiety on the lines of - "I must die, I must struggle, I'm subject to chance, I involve myself inexorably in guilt".
 We can experience these fundamental situations of our existence ultimate situations.
 We go through many transitions in our life.
 One of them could be called midlife crisis - a normal process as part of our maturation as an adult, in giving us the opportunity to discover more of ourselves, our purpose & motivate us to get the most from life.
 We may want to address a disconnect between who we've become and who we want to be.
 Sometimes external circumstances can trigger midlife crisis.
 We may take drastic action, make unrealistic transformations & attempts to cover up our midlife crisis and can experience a midlife crisis in many forms.
 We may have a career dilemma, work crisis, crisis about what is happening in the world.
 Re-examining our relationship, some may have a more personal, emotional crisis or experience a deep, existential sadness.
 We may also have a crisis in our relationship, question our sexuality or have started an affair.
 Some may be worried or alarmed about sickness, our body changing, ageing or thoughts of old age, maybe dying.
 And midlife crisis is not only about losing our youth (or our libido, reproductive life, energy, figure, our parents), there are often deeper concerns at play and something may be amiss, missing in our life we can't quite put our finger on.
 An existential crisis affects our physical, personal, social and spiritual lives, changing our relationships with others.
 It's a time when we question what we value, our entire existence, where everything we took for granted is unstable, unbalanced and we lose our bearing, seem in turmoil, insecure or fearful.
 These experiences challenge our established routines, patters, habits (especially our external sense of worth), life meaning.
 Some may have a sense of our life slipping by.
 We may be disappointed, frustrated, about missed opportunities, unmet goals, fear taking risks.
 Aware that time is running out, maybe not the person we thought we were or sensing life may be passing us by, we may have been living in a comfort zone, which no longer works for us, wanting to explore life in different, challenging ways.
 Questioning our role as a man or woman, some of these crises we are be experiencing may also point to a life crisis of an existential nature, what some people have termed as midlife crisis in men or women.
 (The menopause in women or so-called male menopause - andropause, has sometimes been linked to midlife crisis.)
 Tempted to sabotage things in our life, we may be questioning why we have this partner, these friends, this job, why care, the fundamental aspects of our existence, life meaning, purpose, limitation of our free will, our circumstances, choices (where procrastination may be an associated problem).
 We may want to address certain questions.
 "What's next?", "How do I navigate my way through life?" may be a questions we ask.
 What is given in our life?
 Can perfect happiness be attained?
 What is my authentic way of being?
-The narrative and story of our life may no longer make sense.
+The narrative and story of our life may no longer make sense, nor may the world around us, especially if we see is in crisis.
 Midlife crisis counselling, existential therapy can explore these further with you.

 At a turning point, struggling in our personal or professional life we may feel deeply emotional, wondering where, how we belong, and this can be viewed as a wake-up call for us.
 We may feel insecure in what we are doing, how we are being, how to live.
 Painful though it may be at times, crisis can also be an opportunity for change.
 Little is guaranteed in life and we may fear the unknown.
 What we thought was important may no longer be, and it can be as if we are left in a vacuum, questioning what is there, when we are no longer getting drawn in or anxious about day to day events.
 We may begin to sense a bigger picture to life, yet unsure what this looks like.
 And questioning life's meaninglessness, crisis may also point us towards what really matters to us, our values, conscience, integrity & purpose.
 Aware of our Self and self-conscious (beyond our physical sense, personal traits and social roles) we may have a sense of being separate and distinct from others - our existential self - that we're born alone, we die alone, we're born, we live, we die, which can bring us up against existential crisis.
 Some may come to existential therapy having some sort of identity crisis, feel dissatisfied, disappointed, that despite our blood, sweat and tears, all we've built is not enough - not what we're here for, as if we are now on a quest for our authentic identity, closer to who we really are.
 How we perceive life, the meanings we make may no longer fit.
 Existential therapy can be a space to explore our emptiness, restlessness, midlife crisis, existential crisis further, what now makes our life satisfying.
 This may point to having different intentions, aspirations, in which a change of relationship, job may not be a "cure" and may be more about connecting to our own inner journey, direction, creating our own destiny and our Self.